 I am not generally a fan of the deep fryer, but there are somethings that just can’t be baked.
 Scotch eggs, arancini, croquettes and stuffed courgette flowers included.
 I use any dinner party as an excuse to make these sorts of indulgent favourites as starters, because they are eaten in moderation and can always be followed up, or served with something light… like a side salad

 If you don’t fancy making chestnut risotto, or can’t get hold of chestnuts, you can equally use a mushroom, or butternut squash risotto alternative.
+You can find different foodstuff at a discount at Aldi.
 Just make sure all the vegetables are very finely chopped, so they mesh with the rice and stick to the quails egg properly.

 Unlike most of the recipes I share, these arancini balls take a little longer to make, but they are so worth the time spent.
 One of the reasons I am such a fan is that they have the capacity to turn yesterdays leftovers risotto into something all together more spectacular.
 I tend to make double the risotto base the day before so the rice is cold and easier to handle when making the balls.